-One of the new features in our country in recent weeks is this obsession with “God Bless America."
-In itself certainly a nice tune and a well-crafted song that was sung on many occasions for many years in our country, but now has become our sort of new national anthem, if not, our national prayer.
-And apparently from all that I can tell, as I see the emotion that is attached with the singing of the song, there is not just symbolism here.
-There is not just shallow sentimentality.
-I get the feeling that Americans really want God’s blessing, and by that they mean protection.
+One of the new features in our country in recent weeks is this obsession with “God Bless America,” in itself certainly a nice tune and a well-crafted song that was sung on many occasions for many years in our country but now has become sort of our sort of new national anthem, if not our national prayer.
+And apparently, from all that I can tell, as I see the emotion that is attached with the singing of the song, there is not just symbolism here.
+There is not just a shallow sentimentality.
+I get the feeling that Americans really want God’s blessing and by that, they mean protection.

-And it is such a loud cry currently that even the usually vocal atheists and militant agnostics have somehow sunk into the shadows, aware that if they were vocal they could actually invite a self-defeating national backlash.
-Even the bold and counter-productive destructive group known as the ACLU is making very meager and unsuccessful efforts to take down “God Bless America” signs in schools.
-And they, rather than the people who put them up, are being vilified by the populous.
+And it is such a loud cry currently that even the usually vocal atheists and militant agnostics have somehow sunk into the shadows, aware that if they were vocal, they could actually invite a self-defeating national backlash.
+Even the bold and counter-productive, destructive group known as the ACLU is making very meager and unsuccessful efforts to take down “God Bless America” signs in schools.
+And they, rather than the people who put them up, are being vilified by the populace.

 And as I was listening to this, it struck me as an interesting issue.
-The prayer is simple, "God, bless America.
+The prayer is simple: God, bless America.
 Keep us protected.
 Keep us long-term safe.
 Keep us free.
 Keep us prosperous.
 And I began to think about the fact that if God were to bless America as everybody seems to want Him to do, it might look very different than we would expect.